AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: Motivation and Background

 \subsection{Relevant Technical Background}

-To address the pitfalls mentioned above, we propose a novel blockchain-based architecture that leverages Ethereum and IPFS.
-We now introduce the relevant background as follows.
+To facilitate permanent, distributed, and secure app access, we propose a novel architecture based on Ethereum (Polygon) and IPFS.
+In this subsection, we provide the necessary background information to better understand our proposed solution.

-\textbf{Blockchain.} Technically, a typical blockchain is a public and distributed ledger.
+\textbf{Blockchain.} A blockchain is typically a public and distributed ledger.
 It records transactions that are immutable, verifiable, and permanent~\cite{Blockchain16}.
 Therefore, blockchain can be utilized as a decentralized database.
-The trust among different network nodes is guaranteed by the so-called \textit{consensus} (e.g., Proof of Work) instead of the authority of a specific institution.
+The trust among different nodes is guaranteed by the so-called \textit{consensus} (e.g., Proof of Work) instead of the authority of a specific institution.
 Consensus is the key for all nodes on a blockchain to maintain the same ledger in a way that the authenticity could be recognized by each node in the network.

-\textbf{Ethereum.} Ethereum~\cite{buterin2014next} is the second largest blockchain system and is a widely-used smart contract platform.
+\textbf{Ethereum}~\cite{buterin2014next} is the second largest blockchain system and the most popular smart contract platform~\cite{MineBlkVuln22, BlockScope23}.
 A smart contract is a contract that has been programmed in advance with a sequence of rules and regulations for self-executing.
 Solidity is the primary language for programming smart contracts on Ethereum.
 In particular, it is a Turing-complete language, which suggests that developers could achieve arbitrary functionality on smart contracts theoretically.
 To prevent denial-of-service attacks, users need to consume gas fees to send transactions on Ethereum.
 The gas fees are paid in Ethereum's native cryptocurrency called Ether (or ETH).
+Recently, \textbf{Polygon}~\cite{PolyLight}, Ethereum's layer-2 network, has been emerging as a result of the expensive gas fee and low throughput in Ethereum.

-\textbf{IPFS.} IPFS (Interplanetary File System)~\cite{IPFS14} is a peer-to-peer file sharing system, where files are stored in a distributed way and routed using the content-addressing \cite{curran2018interplanetary}.
+\textbf{IPFS} (Interplanetary File System)~\cite{IPFS14} is a peer-to-peer file sharing system, where files are stored in a distributed way and routed using the content-addressing \cite{curran2018interplanetary}.
 IPFS was proposed because the storage of large files on blockchain is inefficient and with high costs.
 Specifically, all nodes in a blockchain network need to endorse the entire ledger and synchronize the files stored.
 As a result, unnecessary redundancy will lead to a huge waste of storage, and the latency of ledger synchronicity will also be significantly increased.
-To address this limitation, we can store data only in the IPFS storage nodes and keep the unique and permanent IPFS address (called IPFS hash) in the blockchain network.
+To address this limitation, we can store data only in the IPFS storage nodes and keep the unique and permanent IPFS address (called IPFS hash) in the blockchain.